adambonsu/144/README.md

 # 144
-You provide the math problems
-It will test you and mark your results
+You provide the math problems.
+It marks your answers and provides the results